akabla/JekyllTest/README.md

 # just-the-docs-template

-Modified by AJK.
+Re-modified by AJK.

-This is a *bare-minimum* template to create a [Jekyll] site that:
+This is a not so *bare-minimum* template to create a [Jekyll] site that:

 - uses the [Just the Docs] theme;
 - can be built and published on [GitHub Pages];